 Public consultations on the Parish began with an exhibition event in December 2018 at which views were sought on a new "vision" for Southbourne Parish.
-A second event was held in March 2019 at which three broad options for future growth were highlighted which may be summarised as:- a major expansion to the west of Stein Road, a major expansion to the east of Stein Road, and expansion from a number of small sites distributed more widely throughout the Parish.
+A second event was held in March 2019 at which three broad options for future growth were highlighted which may be summarised as:- a major expansion to the west of Stein Road, and expansion from a number of small sites distributed more widely throughout the Parish.
 In the same month interviews were held with representatives of Community Groups and Local Organisations to establish their current needs and future plans.
 A further "drop in" exhibition was held in December 2019 by which time the previous three options had been refined to two:- west or east of Stein Road.